mikeizbicki/cmc-csci040/project_05/README.md

    > **HINT:**
    >
-   > This task is easy to combine with the URL 3 point extra credit.
+   > This task is easy to combine with the URL 3 point optional task for a total of 12 points.

    > **NOTE:**
    >
-   > In order to get the full 9 points of extra credit,
+   > In order to get credit,
    > you need to ensure that your code does not have an [HTML injection](https://www.softwaretestinghelp.com/html-injection-tutorial/) or vulnerability.
    > You can find a discussion of how to safely pass HTML into Jinja2 variables [on stackoverflow](https://stackoverflow.com/questions/3206344/passing-html-to-template-using-flask-jinja2).
    > I personally recommend using the [bleach](https://bleach.readthedocs.io/en/latest/index.html) library,